 To view the current settings on the TSCM, run

 After the initial configuration is completed, settings can be edited on the Admin Portal and will be reflected on the device within 5 minutes, including Policy configuration changes.

-If you change the credentials on the Fortigate device, you will need to run tsadmin configure <device name> and update them on TSCM to allow the virtual machine to continue to connect.
+If you change the credentials on the PAN device, you will need to run tsadmin configure <device name> and update them on TSCM to allow the virtual machine to continue to connect.

 The TSCM update process wil report failures such as: